 Copenhagen is arguably the most laid-back capital in the Nordics which also constantly ranks among the happiest cities in the world.
 It is the perfect blend of Scandinavian values with a distinct mainland European feel that sets it apart from the other Nordic capitals.
-As someone who has lived in Copenhagen, I recommend spending 3 days in Copenhagen so that you have enough time to get a good overview of the city and check out all the best sights on offer.
-Let us help you make the most of your trip, so you can experience some of the best things to do in Copenhagen over the weekend.
+When spending 3 days in Copenhagen you’ll definitely want to experience its captivating architecture, history, culture, quirks, and cuisine.
+Here’s our lowdown on the best things to do in Copenhagen over a weekend 🙂

 Please note that this article contains affiliate links.
 Learn more about it on our Disclosure page.
 We use ads to support our small business – we hope you don’t mind them too much.